-The Hun School strives to find ways to use technology in appropriate ways throughout the curriculum and experience and comfort with computers is a plus.
+The Hun School strives to find ways to use technology in appropriate ways throughout the curriculum and experience and comfort with computers is a must.

 All physically qualified faculty members are required to obtain a CDL license in order to be able to transport students in our 16 passenger school buses.

 Hun is a diverse community with students of varying ethnic backgrounds, interests, and academic skills.
-Class size generally averages twelve to fourteen students.
+Class size generally average fourteen students.

 In matters of curriculum, teachers enjoy a great deal of academic freedom while working toward some common purposes as a member of an educational team.
 A number of courses designed by faculty members have been added to the curriculum.